 11. LAND USE AND PLANNING.
-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: a.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would Would the project: a.
 Physically divide an established community? \boxtimes b.
-Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?

-a) Physically divide an established community?
+Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? ⊠ a) Physically divide an established community?

 No Impact.
-The proposed project is located in the unincorporated area of Yolo County, approximately 6.5 miles east of the community of Dunnigan, and is surrounded by other agricultural uses (seasonal row crops).
+The proposed project is located in the unincorporated area of Yolo County, approximately 4.9 miles northwest of the town of Knights Landing and is surrounded by other agricultural uses (seasonal row crops and orchards).
 The project would not divide an established community.